KDK-Grim/Mobile-Developer/docs/README.md

 </div>

-> [!WARNING]
->
-> Mirror under construction, Coding & tunnel Bullet Proof, Fully wired Mirror, in wait of debugging passes.

-⚠️*The Working Directory will be AscendAI/GremlinGPT, His tools are Architeched(MB-MM is one of them).
-Time to attach and Debug, Lets Scare the .org*⚠️

-Built 100% hands-on dev grind, properly utilizong the multi-million dollar tools Gifted to the Public, @OpenAI.
+Built 100% hands-on dev grind, properly utilizong the multi-million dollar tools Gifted to the Public, @OpenAI. @Copilot. @xAI

 Every repo, every step, public and open.
 Thanks for watching, learning, and building with me.